Mohsin Khan (Indian actor)

-Mohsin Khan (born October 26, 1991) is an Indian television actor known for portraying the role of Kartik Goenka in Star Plus' Yeh Rishta Kya Kehlata Hai.
+Mohsin Khan (born Waseem Khan on 26 October 1991) is an Indian actor known for portraying the role of Kartik Goenka in Star Plus's Yeh Rishta Kya Kehlata Hai.

 Early life

-Mohsin Khan is a Gujarati Muslims, who was born in Nadiad, Gujarat.
+Mohsin Khan is a Gujarati Muslim, who was born in Nadiad, Gujarat.
 Initially, he was named Waseem, but soon, his father changed his name to Mohsin Khan.

-He has a strong connection to Gujarat because of fond memories of his childhood years in Nadiad and tries to visit his family there, regularly.
-His family includes his father Abdul Waheed Khan, mother Mehzabin Khan, sister Zeba Ahmed, brother-in-law Dr. Taha Ahmed and younger brother Sajjad Khan.
+He did his schooling from Children's Academy in Mumbai and studied engineering at Thakur Polytechnic, Mumbai, receiving a diploma in Electronics and Telecommunications Engineering, and earned a Bachelor in Management Studies degree from Mithibai College.